rpc — library routines for remote procedure calls

 struct sockaddr_in * | addr, |

-unsigned long | prognum, | |
+| unsigned long | prognum, | |

-unsigned long | versnum, | |
+| unsigned long | versnum, | |

-unsigned int | protocol) ; |
+| unsigned int | protocol); |

-A user interface to the portmap
+A user interface to the portmap service, which returns

 the port number on which waits a service that

-supports program number prognum
+supports program number prognum, version

-, and
+versnum, and

 speaks the transport protocol associated with

-.
+protocol.
 The

-value of protocol
+value of protocol is most likely

-IPPROTO_UDP
+IPPROTO_UDP or

-.
+IPPROTO_TCP.
 A return

 value of zero means that the mapping does not exist